-Rockford Career College is approved for by the Training of Veterans Department of Vocational and Rehabilitation Training.
+Rockford Career College is approved by the Illinois Department of Veterans Affairs, State Approving Agency to offer federally funded programs of education and training to veterans and other eligible beneficiaries.
 Students with veterans' benefits are required to report all previous postsecondary education prior to attending.
 Official transcripts must be submitted for transfer credit.
 Further, GI Bill® and VR&E beneficiaries (Chapter 33 and Chapter 31 beneficiaries) will be allowed to attend a course for up to 90 days from the date a beneficiary provides a certificate of eligibility or valid VAF 28-1905.
 The student will receive no penalty nor will the student be required to borrow additional funds to cover tuition and fees due to late payments from the VA.